Sailing In Croatia Guide: Hint, Tips & Tricks

 You’ve dreamt of sailing Croatia since you first heard about its magical deep turquoise waters, and the enchanting landscape that is the Adriatic coast.
 We know, because that was us too.
 Croatia has discoveries across every inch of land and has one of the most interesting archipelagos in the world.

 The absolute best way to enjoy Croatia is to set sail.
-We recommend these boat rental Croatia experts, but before you rent your boat, there were a few things to consider before setting sail on your Adriatic adventure.
+There are a few things to consider before setting sail on your Adriatic adventure.

 After sailing Croatia a few times ourselves, we’ve prepared this guide to help you plan your unforgettable Mediterranean sailing experience.

 When Is The Best Time To Set Sail

 The sailing season in Croatia is April – September and the best period to enjoy your Adriatic sailing experience, depends what type of holiday you’re looking for.

 May And June

 Winds are predominantly westerly in the summer, so if sailing is your primary interest then Croatia is a place for you during the early summer and spring with light to moderate winds.

 Periods of calm prevail, therefore it’s ideal for those who like smooth waters.
 Perfect for for enjoying water sports, or relaxing with the family.